 Convent & Church of San Francisco

 This church and convent is on Plaza San Francisco, which is a great spot to explore the nearby Palacio Marques de Beniel and Casa Cervantes.
 Even if you’re not a lover of religious architecture this a beautiful building.
 Situated on a pretty plaza, the church façade was renovated in the 1700s.
 Built in the 16th century on what was once a mosque (evidence of which can still be seen in the decorative sebka work lining its bell tower/minaret), it has a beautiful vaulted ceiling, cloisters and vaulted arches overhead.
 To the rear there is an event space which is often used as an art gallery and typical Andalucian patio.
 There is free parking alongside the Palacio de Marques de Beniel and under the market building on Calle Arroyo de San Francisco.

 Address: Plaza San Francisco.
 Open: Mon-Sat 19.30 – 20.30, Sun 10.30 – 12.00 & 19.30 – 20.30

 Parish Church of San Juan Bautista

 One of the larger churches in the town, it sits on the picturesque Plaza de la Constitucion where the old town walls loom over the square and locals gather at sunset to watch the world go by.
 It’s of Baroque design with a large bell tower as its main feature.
 Inside there are two sculptures of Christ by Pedro de Mena, the Andalucian sculptor who also carved the choir stalls in Malaga Cathedral.
-The ceiling of this church is covered but, dating back to Mudejar times, it’s of particular interest and is due to be restored.
+The ceiling of this church is covered but, dating back to Mudejar times.
+The Church underwent full restoration during 2018 and was painted white from yellow.
 The nearest parking is El Carmen underground parking or In Plaza de Constitucion itself.